sdkbox-doc/en/src/gameroom/v3-js/usage.md

 sdkbox.PluginGameroom.payPremium();
 ```

 These 3 types of IAP will trigger `onPurchaseIAPMsg` callback.
-Here is an example to show how to handle the IAP operation.
+Here is an example to show how to handle the IAP result.

 ```
 onPurchaseIAPMsg: function (handle) {